 He highlights the fact that the problem is close to home.
 He promoted the idea that we need more awareness and action too.

 An accomplished speaker, Bea is also the winner of the Green Awards Grand Prize.
-In this talk, she expands on her work inspiring a global movement and encouraging more and more people to reduce the needless waste that is part of our everyday lives.
+In this talk, she expands on her work, inspiring a global movement and encouraging more and more people to reduce the needless waste that is part of our everyday lives.

 This intriguing talk focuses on our throw-away society.
 Referencing an old clip of her grandparents, here Andrea outlines her passion and approaches to zero waste by referring back to a generation that reused what they could.
 Therefore, this talk delves into how we view belongings and items.

-She touches on how previously goods lasted longer and therefore, we had more appreciation for them.
+She touches on how previously goods lasted longer, and therefore, we had more appreciation for them.
 Along with this, she discusses the way we have changed to an economy with a more simplistic attitude to what we consume.
-Buy it, use it and throw the remains away.
+Buy it, use it, and throw the remains away.

 Andreas is the creator of Be Zero, a nonprofit that inspires people to rethink the amount of plastic waste and trash that they generate.
 Drawing on these experiences, she also provides a set of principles.
 These are principles that we can use to help underpin a zero-waste economy.

 The talk discusses using reusable shopping bags.
-These two hugely capable young activists point to the work that the government can do to make Bali plastic-bag free.
+These two hugely capable young activists point to the work that the government can do to make Bali plastic-bag-free.

 Her starting point was plastic-free July, a single month that turned into a lifelong commitment.
-She has not only gone plastic-free but she has removed disposable packaging from her life completely.
+She has not only gone plastic-free, but she has removed disposable packaging from her life completely.
 Through this talk, she encourages us to change, helping us to see how easy it is to make better choices.

 Taking a different approach to tackling the plastic problem, this is about plastic pollution.
-Here Katz shares his ideas around how to deal with plastic pollution in developing countries.
+Here Katz shares his ideas about how to deal with plastic pollution in developing countries.
 As such, Katz has created a concept that he calls ‘Social Plastic’ and the plastic bank.

-The “plastic bank” gives people the chance to make money on the plastic they collect.
+The “plastic bank” gives people the chance to make money from the plastic they collect.
 It also allows them to borrow money against its value.
 The plastic they collect is then sold on.
 This works by helping to ease poverty and also reduce the plastic footprint that waste creates.

 To begin with, she wasn’t sure it would work, proving quite how much is possible she now lives a life that is zero waste.
 This talk helps to inspire others to act by encouraging us all to care about where our waste goes.
 She also discusses our lack of care for where our products come from.
-Essentially, highlighting how many are unaware that a problem is present.
+Essentially, it highlights how many are unaware that a problem is present.

 So, she asks consumers to consider their items and where they come from.
 Along with this, she asks them to question whether they need the items anyway.

 Just like many of us, Alexis was someone who would use a lot of plastic.
-However, she now encourages us to think about the plastic we use, and how when it's discarded it can cause numerous problems as a percentage of it makes its way into our oceans.
+However, she now encourages us to think about the plastic we use, and how when it's discarded, it can cause numerous problems as a percentage of it makes its way into our oceans.

-In this talk, she highlights how easy it is for us to not realise the impact of our waste.
+In this talk, she highlights how easy it is for us to not realize the impact of our waste and how zero waste can help the environment.
 This is especially true because of how easy it is to simply throw it away, whilst failing to stop and consider what happens next.

-All these talks come from people who have made the switch to a plastic-free or zero waste life.
+All these talks come from people who have made the switch to a plastic-free or zero-waste life.
 They show us that it is possible.
 They also show us the impact this waste can have.
 So, the talks can inspire us and guide us on the path to changing the way we live while helping the future of our planet.